-The Memory task asked individuals in phase one to memorize target lists of words, images and stories over periods of 20-40 seconds.
+The Memory task asked individuals in phase one to memorize target lists of words, images, and stories over periods of 20-40 seconds.
 After the memorization period for each sub-task, individuals were presented with new stimuli and asked to identify which, if any, were in the target list (in the case of stories, participants were asked questions about the content of the stories).
-Once the participants completed the three individual memory tasks we provided them with feedback about their results, including on which sub-tasks they scored highest.
+Once the participants completed the three individual memory tasks, we provided them with feedback about their results, including on which sub-tasks they scored highest.
 Our goal was to provide them with information that they could use to divide up sub-tasks in the group phase.
-In the group phase we gave each team 40 seconds to collectively remember words, images and stories, and we prompted the groups to discuss their strategy before the memorization period began.
-Each group member viewed their own laptop and could view any of the three stimuli at any point during the 40 second period.
+In the group phase, we gave each team 40 seconds to collectively remember words, images, and stories, and we prompted the groups to discuss their strategy before the memorization period began.
+Each group member viewed their own laptop and could view any of the three stimuli at any point during the 40-second period.
 At the end of the group memory task, all three team members collectively answered a set of 24 questions (8 for each sub-task).

 The Shapes task was a modified version of two well-established measures of fluid intelligence: the Culture Fair Intelligence Test (CFIT, Scale 3) and the Raven's Advanced Progressive Matrices.
-In the individual between being nominated as a reporter and the Team player index.
-We found no evidence of an association between the team player index and whether someone was nominated to be the Reporter for the group.

-testing phase, participants completed 14 items, which emphasize pattern recognition and spatial reasoning.
+In the individual testing phase, participants completed 14 items, which emphasize pattern recognition and spatial reasoning.
 In the group version, all three team members gathered around a single laptop and collectively decided on the group's answer for each item.
 No individual or group received a perfect score.